Call Now 01835 822277

 When we think about self-catering today, we picture cosy cottages, modern comforts and an effortless booking experience.
 But when Jill Bristow founded what would become Unique Cottages, there was a lot of work to be done.

 Despite growing up in Sussex, Jill’s career in tourism has long Scottish roots.
 For 16 years, starting in her early twenties, she worked as a guide for a European coach tours company based in Glasgow.
-Travelling Europe in the 1950s and 1960s, Jill saw post-WWII ruin and experienced the continent untouched by mass tourism.
-Those years taught her what guests truly wanted from a holiday, gained knowledge only learnt through firsthand experience and came to realise Scotland was the place she wanted to do it all from.
+Travelling in Europe in the 1950s and 1960s, Jill witnessed the European countryside recovering from World War II and experienced the continent before mass tourism.
+Those years taught her what guests truly wanted from a holiday, gained knowledge only learnt through firsthand experience and came to realise her home in Scotland was already the perfect location.

 The Beginning